opencv/opencv/modules/photo/doc/hdr_imaging.rst

 .. ocv:function:: createCalibrateRobertson(int max_iter = 30, float threshold = 0.01f)

     :param max_iter: maximal number of Gauss-Seidel solver iterations.

     :param threshold: target difference between results of two successive steps of the minimization.

-ExposureMerge
+MergeExposures
 ---------------------------
-.. ocv:class:: ExposureMerge : public Algorithm
+.. ocv:class:: MergeExposures : public Algorithm

 The base class algorithms that can merge exposure sequence to a single image.

-ExposureMerge::process
+MergeExposures::process
 ---------------------------
 Merges images.

-.. ocv:function:: void process(InputArrayOfArrays src, OutputArray dst, const std::vector<float>& times, InputArray response)
+.. ocv:function:: void MergeExposures::process(InputArrayOfArrays src, OutputArray dst, InputArray times, InputArray response)

     :param src: vector of input images

     :param dst: result image

     :param times: vector of exposure time values for each image

     :param response: 256x1 matrix with inverse camera response function for each pixel value, it should have the same number of channels as images.

 MergeDebevec
 ---------------------------
-.. ocv:class:: MergeDebevec : public ExposureMerge
+.. ocv:class:: MergeDebevec : public MergeExposures

 The resulting HDR image is calculated as weighted average of the exposures considering exposure values and camera response.